adepu-phd/adepu-phd.github.io/_pages/publications.md

 Collaborations:
 ======

-  I have  collaborated  with  world’s  leading  scientists  from  following universities:
+  I have  collaborated  with  world’s  leading  scientists  from  the following universities:

   * MIT
   * CMU